millermuttu/YOLOv3_custom/README.md

 ## Steps

 We have added a small dataset for PPE detection dataset in the folder called customdataset.
+Download the full dataset from [Google drive](https://drive.google.com/drive/folders/1BuZBogl7zHGSwOduQatf740bhxty5Sb2?usp=sharing)
+This downloadable dataset will have 3000+ images and labels labeled using annotation tool given in the repo

 Full credit goes to [this](https://github.com/ultralytics/yolov3), and if you are looking for much more detailed explainiation and features, please refer to the original [source](https://github.com/ultralytics/yolov3).